cmubig/Frida/README.md

 Thank you to:
 - [Jia Chen Xu](https://github.com/jxu12345) for writing FRIDA's perception code
 - Heera Sekhr and Jesse Ding for their help in the early stages of designing FRIDA's planning algorithms
-- [Vihaan Misra](https://github.com/convexalpha) for writing a sketch loss function.
+- [Vihaan Misra](https://github.com/convexalpha) for writing a sketch and audio loss functions.
 - Tanmay Shankar for his help with initial installation and fixing the Sawyer robot